-It is the general policy of the University, Health Sciences Center and School of Nursing to recognize academic achievement of students gained by means other than through performance in organized classes.
-Students will be given the opportunity to receive credit by special examination in all courses where proficiency may be practicably determined by examination.
+It is the general policy of the University, Health Sciences Center, and School of Nursing to recognize academic achievement of students gained by means other than through performance in organized classes.
+Students will be given the opportunity to receive credit by examination in all courses where proficiency may be practicably determined by examination.

 In the University, a grade of Pass (P) will be given on the examination to those earning credit.
-Cr is used in the Health Sciences Center, but the grade will not be considered in determining grade-point averages.
-Course credit earned by examination is recorded by the University registrar on the student's transcript as "(Number) hours of credit via credit-byexamination program in (course equivalent)," or by the Health Sciences Center registrar as "(Course number)-Cr," and no grade points are awarded.
-Course credit by examination may not be used to satisfy the 30-hour minimum residence credit requirement for graduation.
+Cr is used in the Health Sciences Center, but the grade will not be considered in determining grade point averages.
+Course credit earned by examination is recorded by the University registrar on the student's transcript as "(Number) hours of credit via credit by examination in (course equivalent)," or by the Health Sciences Center registrar as "(Course number)-Cr," and no grade points are awarded.
+No more than 6 hours of course credit by examination may be used to satisfy the 30 hour minimum residence credit requirement for graduation.
 The student is responsible for complying with the following procedures:

-- The student is responsible for having test scores sent to the School of Nursing office and for completing tests for lower level courses in sufficient time to qualify for registration for higher level classes. - After the 12th class day, creditby-examination may be attempted for a University course one is enrolled in only upon written approval of the dean's office.
+- The student is responsible for having test scores sent to the School of Nursing office and for completing tests for lower level courses in sufficient time to qualify for registration for higher level classes. - 2.
+After the 12th class day, credit by examination may be attempted for a University course one is enrolled in only upon written approval of the academic dean's office.